 Next Up: Saturday 10/8 vs Osasuna B (preseason friendly)

 WILL SEYMORE – SLIGO ROVERS (LEAGUE OF IRELAND PREMIER DIVISION)

 Sligo’s run of successful results was brought to a screeching halt in a 4-0 defeat away to league leading Shamrock Rovers.
 Seymore played the full 90 minutes in midfield.
 The Bit O’ Red will now enjoy a bit of a break due to international fixtures, returning to action on October 18th against Shelbourne.

 JOEL RYDSTRAND – CD SAN ROQUE DE LEPE (SPANISH TERCERA DIVISION)

 As CD San Roque de Lepe prepares for its season opener on October 18th, they played two friendlies this past week.
-On Sunday, the team fell 2-1 to Linares Deportivo.
-On Thursday, Rydstrand started in San Roque’s 2-0 preseason loss to Cádiz CF B.
+On Sunday, the team fell 2-1 to Linares Deportivo, with Rydstrand starting in the midfield.
+On Thursday, Rydstrand again started in San Roque’s 2-0 preseason loss to Cádiz CF B.